With Google controlling the majority share of online traffic, it’s easy to write off Microsoft’s Bing Ads as a search engine and PPC platform.

 Create Your Bing Ads Campaign Step 2: Ad Groups & Keywords

-At the second stage, you’ll choose to create ad groups by selecting your keywords.
+At the second stage, you’ll choose to create ad groups by choosing your keywords.

 Note that for search ads, it’s always a good choice to create tightly-knit, small ad groups with a limited number of relevant keywords.
 This makes it easier to write relevant copy for the terms in the ad group, which can increase your ad rank and performance.

-Create Your Bing Ads Campaign Step 3: Campaign Settings
+Create Your Bing Ads Campaign Step 3: Create Your Ad

 Here, you’ll create the actual ad, including writing up the copy and adding site link extensions.